Multi-travelling waves for the nonlinear klein-gordon equation

 \begin{prop} There exist $T_0>0$ and $\omega_0>0$ such that for any $S_0\ge T_0$ there exists $U_0$ such that the solution $U(t)$ of \eqref{NLKGs} with data $U(S_0)=U_0$ is defined in the energy space on the time interval $[T_0,S_0]$ and satisfies

 \end{prop}

+Indeed, let $S_m \to +\infty$, and assuming that Proposition \ref{pr:3} holds, let $U_m$ be one solution to (NLKG) satisfying the uniform estimates \eqref{e:u1} on the time interval $[T_0,S_m]$.
+Using the compactness arguments of Section~4 of \cite{CoMu}, one observes that $(U_m(T_0))_{m \in \m N}$ has a weak-$H^1 \times L^2$ limit $U_0^*$.
+Then consider the solution $U^*$ to (NLKG) with data $U_0^*$ at time $T_0$: the key feature is that the flow of (NLKG) is continuous for the weak-$H^1 \times L^2$ topology, and this allows to conclude that $U^*$ is the desired multi-soliton.
+We refer to \cite[Section 4]{CoMu} for further details.

-To prove Proposition~\ref{pr:3} for any bound state, we use two new points: \begin{enumerate} \item a general coercivity argument with no a priori knowledge of the spectral properties of the linearized operator (see Section~2); \item a simplification of the existence proof so as to deal with possibly multiple degenerate directions, not related to translation invariance (see Section~3). \end{enumerate}
+We are therefore left with solely the proof of Proposition \ref{pr:3}, to which the remainder of this paper is devoted.
+To prove it for any bound state, we use two new points: \begin{enumerate} \item a general coercivity argument with no a priori knowledge of the spectral properties of the linearized operator (see Section~2); \item a simplification of the existence proof so as to deal with possibly multiple degenerate directions, not related to translation invariance (see Section~3). \end{enumerate}

-Using the techniques of this paper, it is possible to extend the main result to more general $H^1$ subcritical nonlinearities.
-See e.g. \cite{CoMu} for standard conditions on the nonlinearity.

-Recall that for integral models, like the KdV and mKdV equations, and the 1D cubic nonlinear Schr\"odinger equation, multi-solitons are explicitely derived from the inverse scattering method.
-Such solutions are quite special since they are global multi-solitons, both for $t\to \pm \infty$ and describe elastic collisions of solitons.
-See e.g. the classical references \cite{KZ,Miura,ZS}.
-For nonintegrable equations, in general, the asymptotic behavior as $t\to -\infty$ of multi-bound states as constructed in Theorem~\ref{th:1} is not known.

-Recall also that the importance of multi-soliton solutions among all solutions is clearly established by the so-called \emph{soliton resolution conjecture}, saying roughtly speaking that any solution of a nonlinear dispersive equation should decompose in large time as a certain number of solitons plus a dispersive part.
-See e.g. \cite{Schuur} for a proof in the case of the KdV equation.
-We refer to recent works of Duyckaerts, Kenig and Merle \cite{DKM4,DJKM16}, and references therein for general soliton decomposition results in the nonintegrable situation of the energy critical wave equation.